michaelyang/ui-element-recognition-api/README.md

    - Download the files and place it in `model/` and `metadata/` respectively
    - Uncomment the download lines in Dockerfile

-4. Build the Docker image:
+4. Build the Docker image

    ```
    docker build --no-cache -t ui-element-recognition-api .
    ```

-5. Run the container:
+5. Run the container

    ```
    docker run --env-file .env -p 8080:8080 ui-element-recognition-api
    ```

-## Deploy
+## Deploy to Render

 1. Login to Gitlab CLI